 Can my team fundraise to offset costs?

-At the discretion of the team’s coach, Select families may fundraise to help offset costs that arise as part of participation on a Select team.
-All fundraising must be done in accordance with Baseball Oshawa fundraising rules.
+At the discretion of team's coach, Select families may fundraise or get sponsors to help offset costs that arise as part of participation on a Select team.
+All fundraising and sponsorship must be done in accordance with Baseball Oshawa fundraising and sponsorship rules.